 BENEFITS FOR VICTORIA & THE REGION

-The relocation of the Spirit of Tasmania vessels to GeelongPort’s Corio Quay is expected to generate up to 75 construction jobs over the two-year build program, whilst increasing tourism expenditure in the greater Geelong region by up to $174.1 million by 2029.
+The relocation of Spirit of Tasmania vessels to GeelongPort’s Corio Quay is expected to generate up to 75 construction jobs over the two-year build program, whilst increasing tourism expenditure by $57.3 million in Geelong and by $174.1 million in Victoria by 2029-30.

 WHAT IS REQUIRED